View Susan's entire Water Lily / Waterfall paintings gallery (below) in a separate window if you wish.

 Susan Weinberg is a classically trained artist who combines her background in the fine arts with her knowledge of chemistry to produce amazing works of art in unusual mediums.

 Her watercolors have a traditional look.
 In reality they are much more than a look at daily life at the beach.
 They document a simpler, more eclectic time in the history of the Santa Monica - Boardwalk / Pleasure Pier and "The Venice of California".
-The technique she developed for painting them is still used by her and her students more than thirty years later.
+The technique she developed for painting them is still used by her and her students more than forty years later.

 Click on any image to enlarge it, read a description and enjoy the slide show